jakob-fritz/Github2Gitlab_dummy/README.md

 - Add this token in Github as Action-Secret (named "GITLAB_TOKEN")
 - Ask the maintainer of the repo to add your user to the Gitlab-Repo as well (with at leas Developer-Rights)
 - Add a repository-secret with your gitlab-username (named "GITLAB_USERNAME")

+Maybe all these steps are not necessary at all.
+Let's see...